codecrafters-io/build-your-own-redis/solutions/haskell/06-set_get/explanation.md

 The implementation of the `set` functionality looks slim, however the writing to the database is somewhat involved.
 To modify an `STM` in general, the library provides the `atomically` function, which ensures either writing everything or nothing to prevent only partial updates.

-We then use `modifyTVar` to change the database by `insert`ing a new (or even existing) `key` and its `value`.
+We then use `modifyTVar` to change the database by `insert`ing a new or existing `key` and add or replace its `value`, respectively.
-The `insert` function is from the `Data.Map` library because we actually modify the map.
+The `insert` function is from the `Data.Map` package because we actually modify the map.
-As per the Redis definition, a successful set command simply returns "OK" to the client.
+As per the Redis definition, a successful set command simply returns `"OK"` to the client.

 ```haskell
 type Command = TVar DB -> IO Response